-Familia Martínez Bujanda established a base in La Mancha in 1999 with the acquisition of a large property (1,000Ha) halfway between the provinces of Cuenca y Toledo in Spain’s Central plateau.
+Familia Martínez Bujanda established a base in La Mancha in 1999 with the acquisition of a large property (1,000Ha) in Los Hinojosos, halfway between the provinces of Cuenca y Toledo in Spain’s Central plateau.
 Its main attraction was the high elevation (above 900m) and the significant variations between day and night temperatures.
 Snow in the winter months is common here.

 The property was named after the old vines that grew there (antigua means old in Spanish) among the holm oaks.
 The family recovered part of this heritage and planted more vineyards with local and international grapes.
 Land under vine now totals 421Ha including white varieties like Viura and Moscatel alongside reds such as Tempranillo, Garnacha, Merlot, Cabernet Sauvignon, Petit Verdot and Syrah.
 Half of the surface under vine is destined to wines labelled as DO La Mancha; the other half is sold as VT Castilla.

 Commanded by siblings Carlos and Pilar Martínez Bujanda, the group has its roots in Rioja where they own Finca Valpiedra and Viña Bujanda.
 They also have a winery in Rueda, Finca Montepedroso, and produce PGI (Vino de la Tierra) and table wines for the Cosecheros y Criadores company.

 Familia Martínez Bujanda Group wines can be bought online in Spain.